nateslagter/EstateVault/Design/DomainModel.md

 - Any person using the system

 ### Non-Client Account
-- A user who can only view documents can view documents that are shared with them.
+- A user who can only view documents that are shared with them.

 ### Clients
 - A client is a user who is storing their files in the document vault.